0mj/working-memory/insights.md

 ## Insights
+> "It's hard to build momentum if you keep dividing your attention."

 **Plan or be planned.**
 "Life is 10% of what happens to you, and 90% of how you react to it"
 "Great spirit help me to remember the peace that may be found in silence" Cherokee prayer